LionsPhil/prometheus-enviro-sensors/README.md

 There is absolutely no guarantee I'll ever get to any of this.
 It's an idea dumping ground.
 Pull requests welcome though.

-- The SGP30 really wants a baseline value saved and restored when monitoring is interrupted, which is something the daemon could do on startup/shutdown, otherwise it takes up to 12 hours to recover properly.
-(This is very visible as readings plummeting down to minimums on a daemon restart.)
-See [discussion about it on the Adafruit forums](https://forums.adafruit.com/viewtopic.php?f=19&t=133097#p661509).
-The example code doesn't do this, but [the library has the methods for it](https://github.com/pimoroni/sgp30-python/blob/master/library/sgp30/__init__.py#L165).
-There's humidity compensation to apply too; see [section 3.16 of the driver integration guide](https://www.sensirion.com/fileadmin/user_upload/customers/sensirion/Dokumente/9_Gas_Sensors/Sensirion_Gas_Sensors_SGP30_Driver-Integration-Guide_SW_I2C.pdf).
+- There's humidity compensation to apply to the SGP30 too; see [section 3.16 of the driver integration guide](https://www.sensirion.com/fileadmin/user_upload/customers/sensirion/Dokumente/9_Gas_Sensors/Sensirion_Gas_Sensors_SGP30_Driver-Integration-Guide_SW_I2C.pdf).
 This *isn't* in Pimoroni's library, but looks easy enough to add, and the BME280 can measure the values needed.
 - Support more of the environmental sensors, like the relevant EnviroHat ones.
   - [LTR-559](https://shop.pimoroni.com/products/ltr-559-light-proximity-sensor-breakout) (light, proximity)
   - [MICS6814](https://shop.pimoroni.com/products/mics6814-gas-sensor-breakout) (CO, NO2, NH3)